vfarcic/cncf-demo/manuscript/build-container-image/kbld.md

 1. finds image references in your deployment configuration (using image keys)
 2. builds images from the referenced source code (specified in a `kbld` config definition)
-3. puts the images in a registry (optional)
+3. pushes the images to a registry (optional)
 4. records the resulting image references in a yaml file

 `kbld` will automatically give each image a unique tag, which is useful since we are not yet pushing to a remote registry.
 As soon as images are pushed to a remote registry, tags are converted into digest references.